 John Sandlos: Teaching

-I am very excited to be teaching three of my favourte undergraduate courses, and one graduate class in 2014-15.
+I am very excited to be teaching some of my favourite undergraduate courses in 2015-16.
 In all of my courses, I create lots of opportunties for students to interact with the professor, and with each other.
 I invite you to join me for a great learning experience in any or all of these courses: